solana-labs/solana/README.md

 Architecture
 ===

-Before you jump into the code, review the online book [Solana: Blockchain Rebuilt for Scale](https://solana-labs.github.io/solana/).
+Before you jump into the code, review the online book [Solana: Blockchain Rebuilt for Scale](https://solana-labs.github.io/book/).

+(The _latest_ development version of the online book is also [available here](https://solana-labs.github.io/book-edge/).)

 Developing
 ===